-INTERFACE CONTROL VARIABLES (RA

-Operation Request

-Cylinder Request

-Head Request

-Sector Request

-The interface control variables listed in Table V correspond to the ordinary SCSI common core protocol variables.
-The interface control variables listed in Table VI comprise the much simpler information that is obtainable by the interface controller 28 as a command 25 from the peripheral data and control bus of a conventional "AT" personal computer.
-That is, the interface 28 controller is presented with a minimum set of information merely identifying the physical cylinder, head and sector for which a data operation is to be performed and 30 an operation request indicating the nature of the request, such as to perform a sector read, write or format.
+INTERFACE CONTROL VARIABLES (RAW) Operation Request Cylinder Request Head Request Sector Request data and control bus of a conventional "AT" personal computer.
+That is, the interface 28 controller is presented with a minimum set of information merely identifying the physical cylinder, head and sector for which a data operation is to be performed and an operation request indicating the nature of the request, such as to perform a sector read, write or format.
 Absent other activity, the interface routine R.6 watches for a command to become available in the RAM 110, then accesses the command via the disk controller 112.
-35 The interface routine R.6 then performs the succession of operations necessary to support the disk controller 112 as necessary to actually perform the command.
-This activity actually entails, excepting the support of the interface controller 28 in the performance of SCSI mes- 40 saging protocols, largely writing an appropriate value to the actuator and read/write state control variables in the RAM 142, providing successive cylinder, head and sector identification data to the disk controller 112 and performing comparisons of current track and sector 45 values against target values in respective predefined variable storage locations, also in the RAM 142.
-The occurrence of the timed interrupts initiating the background tasks of the present invention will subsequently cause the interface "message", consisting of the new 50 values provided in the actuator and read/write state control and data variable locations, to be recognized and performed.
+10 The interface routine R.6 then performs the succession of operations necessary to support the disk controller 112 as necessary to actually perform the command.
+This activity actually entails, excepting the support of the interface controller 28 in the performance of SCSI messaging protocols, largely writing an appropriate value to the actuator and read/write state control variables in the RAM 142, providing successive cylinder, head and sector identification data to the disk controller 112 and performing comparisons of current track and sector values against target values in respective predefined variable storage locations, also in the RAM 142.
+The occurrence of the timed interrupts initiating the background tasks of the present invention will subsequently cause the interface "message", consisting of the new values provided in the actuator and read/write state control and data variable locations, to be recognized and performed.